MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Question

-Currently, how much does it cost a researcher to use the Research Cloud?
+### Currently, how much does it cost a researcher to use the Research Cloud?

 1. Gazillions!
 1. Squillions!